dotmanila/schemigrator/README.md

      OR master_crc <> this_crc
      OR ISNULL(master_crc) <> ISNULL(this_crc))
     GROUP BY db, tbl;

+## Interpreting Status Output

+    2020-07-31 00:58:49,474 <24405> INFO <Replication> Tables: 0 not started, 0 in progress,
+        0 checksum, 5 complete, 0 error, no checksum errors, copy complete

+While the script is running, you will get status outputs like above, this is interpreted as:

+- `0 not started`: No tables pending to be copied.
+- `0 in progress`: No tables currently being copied.
+- `0 checksum`: No tables currently being checksummed.
+- `5 complete`: 5 tables has completed copy from source to target.
+- `0 error`: No tables has failed copy.
+- `no checksum errors`: No checksum errors were detected.
+- `copy complete`: All tables have been copied to target.

+Additionally, outputs like below will be emitted.

+    2020-07-31 01:03:09,577 <24405> INFO <Replication> Status: mysql-bin.007623:599130064,
+        32093 events/r (12.8MiB), 0 rows/w, 0.4921 lat (ms), lag (P) 6.0 secs

+These can be interpreted as:

+- `32093 events/r`: The number of events read from binary logs since last report interval i.e. 10 seconds.
+- `0 rows/w`: The number of rows applied to the current database being migrated.
+- `0.4921 lat (ms)`: Total amount of time to apply the previous metric.
+- `lag (P) 6.0 secs`: Heartbeat delay from source to target.
+- `lag (S) 8.0 secs`: Max value of `Seconds_Behind_Master` when `--replica-dsns` is specified.

 ### Some Notes on DSN (Data Source Names)